 Disaster studies benefit from more than 50 scientific disciplines.
 Therefore my approach is to use two scenarios in my teaching: The first is to promote the “non-disciplinary approach” (as once advocated by David Alexander at UCL London), which favours ‘tearing down’ the disciplinary walls so people can collaborate more efficiently and effectively.
 Second, the growing complexity of the field often requires us to work more collaboratively via both interdisciplinary and transdisciplinary approaches.
 Some have argued that transdisciplinary should be encouraged as a new culture of doing research and teaching.
 While this might not always be the case, at least two obvious from the disaster studies as the field is still young and has been grounded on or benefiting from more or more minor 50 disciplinary fields.

-I am personally committed to high quality teaching informed by not only cutting edge research and smart practices but also by looking at historical development of the subject matter concepts and ideas throughout history.
+I am committed to high-quality teaching informed by not only cutting edge research and innovative practices but also by looking at the historical development of the subject matter concepts and ideas throughout history.
 I recognize the diverse needs of the students.
-My goal is to make a student find and discover the strength of his/her original academic discipline when approaching the problem of risk, emergency, crisis and disasters.
+My goal is to make a student find and discover the strength of their original academic discipline when approaching the problem of risk, emergency, crisis and disasters.
 This approach encourages students to connect their previous academic and professional backgrounds with the present disaster studies that they are taking.